 Swedish players now have full access to PokerStars’ global online poker player pools.

-888 is the second-largest Europe-friendly poker network in the world.
+888 is the second-largest Europe-friendly real money online poker network in the world.
 Traffic numbers aren’t that impressive, but its cash games are notorious for being exceptionally soft – particularly at low and micro stakes.

 Many consider this site to be all about No-Limit Hold’em.
 But if Omaha interests you, the action picks up during peak traffic hours.